epan547/warmup_project/README.md

 # Warmup Project
 Eamon O'Brien and Emma Pan

-For each behavior, describe the problem at a high-level.
-Include any relevant diagrams that help     explain your approach.
-Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

 ## Teleop
 Our teleop code uses the keys w, a, s, d, and space to drive the robot.
 To stop the neato, we used the space key.
 W is forward, a turns the neato counterclockwise, s is backward, and d is clockwise.
 The neato will continue in the direction of a pressed key until a different key is pressed.
 ![teleop-image](https://github.com/epan547/warmup_project/blob/master/media/teleop.png)